-Make a quick rub for the pork by combining the garlic powder, cumin and salt in a small bowl.
+Prep the pork: Make a quick rub for the pork by combining the garlic powder, cumin and salt in a small bowl.
 Rub it on the pork chops and set aside while you start the other prep.

-Heat the olive oil in a large skillet on medium heat, then add the onions.
-Sauté for a few minutes, then add the peppers and garlic.
+Sauté vegetables: Heat the olive oil in a large skillet on medium heat, then add the onions.
+Sauté for a few minutes, then add the peppers.
 Sauté for about 5 minutes more, and the onions and peppers should start to soften.
+Add the garlic and cook for 1 more minute.

+Add the pork: Slice the pork chops about 1/2 inch thick.
 Push the onions and peppers to the edge of the pan to make room for the pork.

-Slice the pork chops about 1/2 inch thick, and add them to the center of the pan.
-Cook the pork for 3 minutes on one side so they start to brown, then turn the pieces to cook on the other side.
-Cook for another minute or so, then add the diced tomatoes and allspice.
+Add the pork to the center of the pan.
+Cook the pork slices for 3 minutes on one side so they start to brown, then turn the pieces to cook on the other side.

+Add tomatoes: After turning the pork over, cook for another minute or so.
+Next, add the diced tomatoes, allspice and corn, if using.
 Stir to combine the pork and tomatoes with the onion pepper mixture.
 Simmer covered for 5 minutes.

-Remove the cover, stir in the black beans.
+Add black beans: Remove the cover, stir in the black beans.
 Cook for about 3 more minutes.
 The pork should be cooked just right at this point–nice and moist, just cooked through.
 Cut open a piece to double check.

-When the pork is cooked, scoop some of the pork and beans, and serve over rice.
+Serve the pork: When the pork is cooked, scoop some of the pork and beans, and serve over rice.
 Pass sour cream at the table; this adds some nice additional flavor.

 When we originally made this recipe, we used 1/2 a green bell pepper and 1/2 of a red bell pepper.
 When remaking this recipe, fresh ingredients were hard to come by, so just cutting into one pepper made sense.
 Either way works fine.